 4. Learn to dance and test your twirls

 There is so much happening at the Jane Austen Festival this year that we cannot dream of covering it all.
 From workshops to walks, theatrical performances to balls, it’s a jam-packed schedule that will satisfy all your Jane Austen needs.
-With any Sense and Sensibility, you’ll be heading to Bath sometime soon.
+With any Sense and Sensibility, you’ll be heading to Bath this September.
+Learn more here.